The Hollyhock Humanities Fellowship

 Experienced teachers need support and opportunities for growth to help them thrive in the classroom.
 We want to work with teachers who are still seeking to grow and improve for their students and to help them become much-needed teacher leaders in their schools.

-For the 2023-24 school year, we only offer fellowships to high school teachers who teach in history/social studies.
+For the 2025-26 school year, we are offering fellowships to secondary teachers who teach in history/social studies in grades 8-12.

 What is a typical day like at the Hollyhock Summer Seminar?